-- 1. Your .conda directory may get very large if you install multiple packages and create many virtual Conda environments.
+- 1. Your ~/.conda may get very large if you install multiple packages and create many virtual Conda environments.
 Make sure to clean the Conda cache and clean unused packages with: conda clean --all. - 2.
-Clean unused Conda environments by first listing the environments with: conda env list, and then removing unused ones: conda env remove --name <yourenvironmentname>. - 3.
+Clean unused Conda environments by first listing the environments with: conda env list, and then removing unused ones: conda env remove --name <environment-name>. - 3.
 You can build Conda environments in different locations to save space on your home directory (see Storage Accessible on Discovery).
 You can use the --prefix flag when building your environment.
-For example: conda create myenv --prefix=/work/<mygroup>/<mydirectory>.
+For example: conda create myenv --prefix=/work/<mygroup>/<mydirectory>. - 4.
+Another recommended step is to update your Conda version (possible only when using Miniconda): conda update conda -y